peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 > what do you prefer, tabs or spaces
 ```

 It should generate some response.
-Amazon Q CLI can be used for a very broad range of use cases - you are not limited to using it for just AWS work.
+Amazon Q CLI can be used for a very broad range of use cases (check out the [Use Cases](/workshop/03-use-cases.md) section to explore this) - you are not limited to using it for just AWS work.
 We will see this as we proceed along this tutorial.

 We can exit the Amazon Q CLI chat by either entering "/q" at the ">" prompt, or by pressing CTRL + C. Try exiting the chat now.